1. Home

 • The xlwings CE is a free and open-source library (BSD-licensed) which provides basic functionalities to lets developers integrate Python with Excel.

-• The xlwings PRO provides more advanced features such as reports, embedded Python code in Excel, one-click installers for easy deployment, video training, dedicated support, and much more.
+• The xlwings PRO provides more advance features such as reports, embedded Python code in Excel, one-click installers for easy deployment, video training, dedicated support and much more.

-For more deep detail regarding the RDP Libraries, please refer to the following articles and tutorials:
+For more deep detail regarding the RD Libraries, please refer to the following articles and tutorials:

 Disclaimer